samuel-lucas6/draft-lucas-bkdf/draft-lucas-bkdf.md

 - HMAC-SHA256: `m=256 KiB, t=36`; `m=512 KiB, t=18`; `m=1 MiB, t=9`; `m=2 MiB, t=5`
 - HMAC-SHA512: `m=256 KiB, t=26`; `m=512 KiB, t=13`; `m=1 MiB, t=7`; `m=2 MiB, t=3`

 Note that these are example minimum parameters at the time of writing.
-They will not be appropraite minimums in the future, and you SHOULD use stronger parameters if you can afford to.
+They will not be appropriate minimums in the future, and you SHOULD use stronger parameters if you can afford to.

 See {{security-considerations}} for guidance on the other parameters.